lifeBalance/matcha/README/jwt/authorize_access.md

 # Authorizing Access (backend)
-Once a user sends a **request** to access the API, our **backend** must check that the token is included in the request.
-Depending on how the tokens were stored client, there are several places where we have to look for the token in the request:
+Once a user sends a **request** to access the API, our **backend** must decode the token included in the request.
+Depending on the approach we took to store tokens on the client, there are several places where we have to look for the token in the request:

 * They may be in a [cookie]().
 * They may also be in the request headers.

-> If a token is not somehow included in the **request** access to API resources won't be granted.
+> If a token is not somehow included in the **request**, access to API resources won't be granted.

 <img width="50%" src="./images/show-me-token.jpeg" />

+Remember our design choice regarding client side **token storage**:

+* The **refresh token**  was set in the backend in a **cookie**.
+So it will be sent back to the server in the same way.
+* The **access token** in **local storage**, so the client must send it in the [authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization).

 ## The Authorization Header
 In PHP, we can access the `Authorization` header under `$_SERVER['HTTP_AUTHORIZATION']`.
 Then we have to **decode** it using a that we'll explain a bit later.